ContextLab/quail/docs/_build/html/_sources/index.rst.txt

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-**Quail**: A python toolbox for analyzing and plotting data from free recall experiments
+**Quail**: A python toolbox for analyzing free recall experiments and plotting the results
 ==================================

 `Quail <https://github.com/ContextLab/quail>`_ is a library for analyzing and visualizing free recall data